jose-up/jose-up/README.md

 </h1>

-## Studying Computer Science, Mathematics, International Studies, and Quantum Science & Computing!
+## Studying Computer Science, Mathematics, International Studies, and Quantum Computing!
 Current Undergraduate at the Rose-Hulman Institute of Technology >:)

 o/ My primary focus is in Machine Learning and Algorithm Design.
 Typically, I'll be working on personal projects or tools focused on digital transparency for BinaryHeart!